 Anatomical scale: At this scale (resolution < 4 µm), the average density levels become less relevant as the main anatomical features are visualized and their width and proportions can be measured.
-Typically, this is done through making microsections or high-resolution optical scans or micro-CT scans.
+Typically, this is done through making microsections or high-resolution optical scans or µCT scans.
 When the ultrastructure of the cell walls needs to be visualized, scanning electron microscopy is the most commonly used method27.
 At the anatomical scale, the individual tissue fractions become visible so that physiological parameters can be derived from the images.
 Based on the individual anatomical parameters and the cell wall density of wood, anatomical density can be derived for comparison with conventional estimators of wood density24.

 Due to improved sectioning techniques and image software29,30, dendro-anatomy30 has been developed to have a more accurate record of the wood, both to have a closer estimate of the MXD in conifers and to measure several anatomical variables from broadleaf trees.
 On this scale, actual anatomical parameters are measured and related to environmental parameters31 .
-With CT this level can be obtained as well32, 33
+With µCT this level can be obtained as well32, 33.

 As wood is inherently hygroscopic and anisotropic, wood density needs to be carefully defined and the measurement conditions need to be specified, either as oven-dry, conditioned (typically at 12% moisture content) or green (as felled in the forest)34.
 For large samples and technical purposes, wood density is defined as the weight divided by its volume at given conditions.
 However, the value of wood density is strongly dependent on the scale at which it is measured, for instance from pith-to-bark wood density can double, and on a ring scale (in conifers) the transition of earlywood to latewood results in a significant rise in wood density as well, with a peak at the ring boundary.

-Here, an X-ray CT scanning of increment cores is presented in order to measure features at the aforenoted 3 scales (Figure 1).
+Here, an X-ray CT scanning protocol of increment cores is presented in order to measure features at the aforenoted 3 scales (Figure 1).
 Recent developments in X-ray CT can cover most of these scales, due to a flexible set-up.
 The research goals will determine the eventual protocol for scanning.

 A crucial limiting factor (which is inherently connected to the scaled nature of wood density and wood in general) is the resolution and time necessary for scanning.
-Examples demonstrate how to: (i) obtain inter-ring tree scale wood density profiles for biomass estimations in Terminalia superba from the Congo Basin, (ii) obtain density records from Clanwilliam cedar (Widdringtonia cedarbergensis) based on helical scanning on a HECTOR system35, and (iii) measure vessel parameters on sessile oak, on the Nanowood system, both scanners are part of the suite of scanners at the UGent Center for X-ray Tomography (UGCT, www.ugct.ugent.be), a core facility of UGent.
+Examples demonstrate how to: (i) obtain inter-ring tree scale wood density profiles for biomass estimations in Terminalia superba from the Congo Basin, (ii) obtain density records from Clanwilliam cedar (Widdringtonia cedarbergensis) based on helical scanning on a HECTOR system35, and (iii) measure vessel parameters on sessile oak, on the Nanowood system.
+Both scanners are part of the suite of scanners at the UGent Center for X-ray Tomography (UGCT, www.ugct.ugent.be), a core facility of UGent.

 [Place Figure 1 here]

-X-CT research in wood
+X-CT research on wood

 Set-up of a scanner: A standard X-ray CT scanner consists of an X-ray tube, an X-ray detector, a rotation stage, and a set of motors to move the rotation stage, and in most cases also the detector, back and forth (Figure 2).